 When your back muscle fibers become overstretched or torn—called a back muscle strain—your body’s natural response is to initiate an inflammatory cascade1, which causes swelling and may be accompanied by painful spasms.
 Quick treatment may help reduce symptoms and speed recovery.
 Here’s how:

-Stop what you’re doing
+Stop what you’re doing.

 When your back pain suddenly flares up, discontinue the physical activity that you’re doing.
+It is important to protect your lower back from further injury.
 Don’t push through your workout or continue to do chores around the house.